retroglot/ALT-Notebook/⛨ Articles/2013 - A Case Study on Spotify - Exploring Perceptions of the Music Streaming Service.md

 Whether we like it or not, Spotify and related music streaming services represent a window into the future of the music industry.
 This study investigates the perceptions of streaming services like Spotify from the perspective of all parties involved: music industry professionals, artists, and consumers in order to identify perceived needs and positive developments.
 The conclusion offers suggestions for the future role of streaming services in the music industry based on the survey and interview results.

+# Keywords

-Keywords: Spotify, music streaming, music industry, music technology
+> Spotify, music streaming, music industry, music technology

 # Introduction